<meta name="google-site-verification" content="z7WskLUROF4vQ0KOCjh3Qw_JGFH4Tj5AnjIs6MSdfdE" />

-The journey from dream to an actual built reality requires not just talent, skill, and desire, but also shared purpose, commitment, discipline, openess, and careful listening.
+The journey from dream to an actual built reality requires not just talent, skill, and desire, but also vision, shared purpose and values, commitment, discipline, openess, and, not least of all, careful listening.
 Ultimately, though, what a building's success comes down to is getting all of it right - hitting the mark.

 Getting it right - hitting the mark architecturally where everything finally comes together in a way that rewards is a complex, often frustrating process.
 Rapport here is crucial.
 Beyond that, and more specific to the architectural process, a project's success hinges even more on the design intent being grasped and supported by all involved.
 This means that the core ideas and objectives guiding the design need to be clearly defined, understood, and communicated before being implemented.

 Effective communication, therefore, is a critical ingredient, if, ultimately, all the myriad decisions made throughout the course of a project are to lead to the desired result, especially one that satisfies both the owner and architect.

 Toward that end, I utilize “Building Information Modeling”, a digital project delivery method.
 With BIM, design intent can be effectively managed, 3D imaged, communicated, and comprehended.
 Risk of faulty decisions and costly errors going undetected until later is reduced, thus improving the prospects of achieving a successful outcome.

 - Collect/analyze all relevant data; establish wants, goals and priorities